ADHD and Perfectionism: Why Your Brain Demands Impossible Standards

 Why do people with ADHD become perfectionists?

 For many people with ADHD, perfectionism develops as a compensation strategy.
 A brain that struggles with consistency, time and detail makes more visible mistakes, which attracts more criticism over the years, and setting rigidly high standards is an attempt to pre-empt it.
-Research by Strohmeier and colleagues in 2016 found adults with ADHD score higher on self-critical, maladaptive perfectionism — driven by fear of error rather than a love of high standards.
+Research by Strohmeier and colleagues in 2016 found adults with ADHD report significantly more self-critical, distorted thinking than adults without it — the kind of thinking that underpins maladaptive perfectionism.
 It is less "I want this perfect" and more "I cannot bear getting this wrong again."

 Is ADHD perfectionism the same as procrastination?